 More recently, fiberglass has become the more common choice for modern builds.
 This is due largely to its lower cost, especially when purchased en masse, and its additional flexibility.
 Fiberglass screening comes in three grades: standard, heavy-duty, and fine.

-Having three types allows homeowners to choose which option makes the most sense for them &#; whether it&#;s the cost-effectiveness of standard, the additional weather resistance of heavy-duty, or the extra protection against insects of fine.
+Having three types allows homeowners to choose which option makes the most sense for them whether its the cost-effectiveness of standard, the additional weather resistance of heavy-duty, or the extra protection against insects of fine.
 Not nearly as durable as its aluminum counterpart, fiberglass makes up for it by providing reduced visibility from the outside.
 Additionally, fiberglass screening is available in several colors.

 When it comes down to it, there is no clear winner between aluminum and fiberglass window screens.
 Each has its own benefits, so it all comes down to what you prefer.
-Consumers often like fiberglass screening because it tends to have more visibility &#; it&#;s more &#;see-through&#; than aluminum, so it doesn&#;t block the view from inside to outside as much.
+Consumers often like fiberglass screening because it tends to have more visibility its more see-through than aluminum, so it doesnt block the view from inside to outside as much.

 While fiberglass is less expensive, aluminum is likely to be more durable.
-However, aluminum does tend to dent if something hits it, which can leave a mark that can&#;t be repaired and can be seen on the screening.
-Granted, aluminum won&#;t tear as easily as fiberglass, but fiberglass offers more &#;bounce back&#; and flexibility instead of denting.
+However, aluminum does tend to dent if something hits it, which can leave a mark that cant be repaired and can be seen on the screening.
+Granted, aluminum wont tear as easily as fiberglass, but fiberglass offers more bounce back and flexibility instead of denting.
 When it comes to color choices, fiberglass comes out on top, while Aluminum can sometimes last longer under consistent wear.

 If you need more information about replacement windows and window screens, give us a call at 717-399-!
 Our friendly home improvement professionals will be happy to help!

-When you&#;re installing new window screens for your home, it might be apparent that you aren&#;t sure which type to choose.
+When youre installing new window screens for your home, it might be apparent that you arent sure which type to choose.
 Is fiberglass or aluminum more suitable for your needs?
 Is there a clear winner either way?
 No!
-It simply isn&#;t enough to go off of looks or price point alone.
-That is a great way to end up with screens that don&#;t fit your home&#;s needs.
+It simply isnt enough to go off of looks or price point alone.
+That is a great way to end up with screens that dont fit your homes needs.
 The question of which is better depends on factors like where the screens will be installed, your budget, geographic region, and more.
 In some situations, one kind will be more suitable than the other and vice versa.
 To determine which type of window screens you need to order for your home, here are the most significant pros and cons of aluminum and fiberglass screens.

 Aluminum Window Screens

 There are many attributes to aluminum window screens that may make them the better choice over fiberglass for your home.
 Not only does it look highly professional, but aluminum screens make for lasting investments.
-If you&#;re choosing a low traffic area in your home like a guest bedroom, these screens can last upwards of 30 years without corroding.
+If youre choosing a low traffic area in your home like a guest bedroom, these screens can last upwards of 30 years without corroding.
 Fiberglass does not

 offer the same degree of longevity.
 If you have encounter issues with insects in your area, aluminum window screens can help decrease their presence in your home.
 While insects can eat through fiberglass, they will be unable to do so with aluminum screen.
 Concerned about UV damage?
 If so, aluminum is the right choice!
-It effectively stands up to the sun&#;s UV rays and will not fade nearly as quickly as fiberglass.
+It effectively stands up to the suns UV rays and will not fade nearly as quickly as fiberglass.

-While there are many benefits to aluminum, this window screen doesn&#;t come without its downfalls.
+While there are many benefits to aluminum, this window screen doesnt come without its downfalls.
 Though strong, aluminum does tend to dent easily when pushed in.
 If you reside in a coastal area like the beach or even near large lakes, aluminum will oxidize due to the moisture present.
 Is budget a concern in your search?
 Aluminum window screen is typically more costly than fiberglass, which may impact your buying decision.

 Fiberglass Window Screens

 When you want all-climate versatility in your window screens, fiberglass is your best choice.
-This material is a popular choice for those seeking a more budget-friendly option in colors that complement their home&#;s exterior.
-Fiberglass window screens are very flexible and won&#;t leave marks or scars when pressed on.
-They&#;re recommended for areas like the living room, front room, kitchen, and other high-traffic locations in your home since they can bounce back into place.
+This material is a popular choice for those seeking a more budget-friendly option in colors that complement their homes exterior.
+Fiberglass window screens are very flexible and wont leave marks or scars when pressed on.
+Theyre recommended for areas like the living room, front room, kitchen, and other high-traffic locations in your home since they can bounce back into place.
 For those outfitting their entire homes with screens, fiberglass provides cost-savings that aluminum cannot match.
-It doesn&#;t really matter where your home is geographically located, as
+It doesnt really matter where your home is geographically located, as

 fiberglass tends to perform well in any climate.
-From the coast to the mountains, you won&#;t encounter issues with corrosion.
+From the coast to the mountains, you wont encounter issues with corrosion.
 What about screen and frame color choices?
 Fiberglass screens are usually offered in a broad spectrum of finishes that will coordinate with your home.

 However, there are several notable disadvantages to choosing fiberglass window screens.
 If you want your screens to last for years to come, fiberglass is an inferior choice compared to aluminum.
 Except to replace these screens in 10 to 12 years, whereas aluminum screens can last well over 20 years when undisturbed.
-While fiberglass will not dent as easily, it can be torn by sharp objects like your pet&#;s claws or a large tree branch.
+While fiberglass will not dent as easily, it can be torn by sharp objects like your pets claws or a large tree branch.
 Where aluminum might mar, it will not rip easily.
 Fiberglass screens are also more susceptible to UV damage, fading to dull colors over time.
 Lastly, if you struggle with problem insects like flies, grasshoppers, and mosquitoes, be wary of choosing fiberglass screens.
 This material is easily consumed by insects, whereas aluminum is not.

 The choice between aluminum and fiberglass window screens truly varies from person to person.
 While fiberglass may be wonderful for some, it could be a poor buy for other homeowners.
 Consider your needs, location, installation area, and budget before moving forward with one or the other.
 This will save you time and money, helping you in the long run from a regrettable decision.